beets3d/FutureMakers/docs/projects/NomadSculpt/index.md

 The viewport handle has the following features:

-- **Move**
+#### Move
-  Drag on the line+arrow to move on X/Y/Z. Drag on the peach dot in the middle of the gizmo to translate freely in screen-space.
+- Drag on the line+arrow to move on X/Y/Z. Drag on the peach dot in the middle of the gizmo to translate freely in screen-space.
 Click on the red, green, blue squares to translate on the X/Y/Z planes.

-- **Rotate**
+#### Rotate
-  Drag on the red/green/blue circles to rotate on X/Y/Z. Drag the sphere within the circles to free rotate.
+- Drag on the red/green/blue circles to rotate on X/Y/Z. Drag the sphere within the circles to free rotate.

-- **Scale**
+#### Scale
-  Drag on the outer red/green/blue dots to scale on X/Y/Z. Drag on the outer red/green/blue cones to scale on the X/Y/Z planes.
+- Drag on the outer red/green/blue dots to scale on X/Y/Z. Drag on the outer red/green/blue cones to scale on the X/Y/Z planes.
 Drag on the outer peach circle to uniform scale.

 ![p0-34.png](images/P0-34.jpg)

-#### Nodes and vertices
+##### Nodes and vertices

 Every object in Nomad is made of a node and vertices:

-- **Node**
+**Node**:
-The 'handle' of the object, which stores its translation, rotation, scale, called its transformation matrix.
+- The 'handle' of the object, which stores its translation, rotation, scale, called its transformation matrix.

-- **Vertices**
+**Vertices**:
-The points that define the surface of an object, they store position and paint information.
+- The points that define the surface of an object, they store position and paint information.

 ## Top meun